 The company's risk management and compliance function continuously assesses exposure in relation to approved risk acceptance and parameters in quarterly risk and compliance reports for the board.
-The board-approved parameter as a percentage of core tier 1 capital is meant to cover the interest-rate risk in the bank portfolio of a two-percentage-point parallel change in the interest-rate curve and increased credit-spread outcomes in the company's portfolio of securities.
+The board-approved parameter as a percentage of core tier 1 capital is meant to cover the interest-rate risk in the bank portfolio corresponding to the minimum of four scenarios with a stress-factor level set as a two-percentage-point parallel shock in the interest-rate curve as well as a steepener/flattener shock in the interest-rate curve where the difference between short- and long-term interest rates change by two percentage points, and increased credit-spread outcomes in the company's portfolio of securities.
 Market risk in the securities portfolio is managed on a daily basis by the funding department in line with its mandate and the company's risk policies.

-The capital requirement for credit risk in the securities portfolio is taken into account in the standardised method for credit risk, and totalled NOK 83.8 million at 31 December 2019, including risk-weighting of the various investments in securities.
+The capital requirement for credit risk in the securities portfolio is taken into account in the standardised method for credit risk, and totalled NOK 131 million at 31 December 2021, including risk-weighting of the various investments in securities.
 Assessments of capital requirements for market risk, including interest-rate risk in the bank portfolio and credit-spread risk in the securities portfolio, are included in the evaluation of Pillar 2.
 EBK's enterprise-specific Pillar 2 requirement of 0.5 per cent is considered to be adequate for meeting future Pillar 2 capital requirements related to market risk.